Stop Acting Like That.... and use The DiSC Model To Become More Self-Aware

 In this article, I will take you on a short self-awareness journey that could immediately impact you, your self-appreciation, your relationships and your leadership.
 Let's take a look at the DiSC model.

-If I called you up and invited you to a cocktail tonight, how would you feel?
 I) Excited, you want to know more; you start to imagine the fun, and you even know what to wear.
 You don’t even ask who will be there.

 Of course, you go.